rubys/wunderbar/README.md

 Note that adding an exclamation mark to the end of the tag name disables this behavior.

+If one of the attributes passed on the `_html` declaration is `:_width`, an attempt will be made to reflow text in order to not exceed this line width.
+This won't be done if it will affect what actually is displayed.

 Builder extensions
 ---
 * `indented_text!`: matches text indentation to markup